In this article, we compare invoice factoring and conventional business loans. We discuss:

 - Tax returns

-It is difficult to compare costs because term loans and factoring lines are priced differently.
-However, most terms loans are considered cheaper than factoring lines of comparable size.
+It is difficult to compare costs because term loans and factoring lines use different pricing structures.
+However, most term loans are considered cheaper than factoring lines of comparable size.

 The average APR of a term loan can be as high as 15%.
-The cost decreases for larger and higher quality transactions.
+The cost decreases for larger and higher-quality transactions.
+Factoring transactions have a short duration, usually 30 to 60 days.
+The cost per 30 days ranges from 1.15% to 3.5% depending on the transaction details.
+Learn more about the typical factoring rates.

-In principle, you can use a business loan for any company purpose – which makes this loan very useful.
-However, just because you can use a loan for any purpose doesn’t mean that you should.
+In principle, you can use a business loan for any approved company purpose.
+However, just because you can use a loan for any purpose doesn’t mean you should.

 In general, loans are best used to buy machinery, equipment, or real estate.
 These asset purchases match the structure and intent of a loan.
 The lender provides the funds to buy the asset immediately, which you then repay over time through monthly payments.
 Loans can also be useful for special projects and improvements.

 Loans can technically be used to pay for ongoing business expenses.
 However, they are usually not a good choice for this purpose.
-This is because of the amount of funds available to your business from the loan decreases every month as you repay the lender.
+This is because the amount of funds available to your business from the loan decreases monthly as you repay the lender.

-Factoring, on the other hand, is better suited to help pay for ongoing expenses associated with running the business – payroll, inventory, maintenance expenses, etc..
+Factoring, on the other hand, is better suited to help pay for ongoing expenses associated with running the business – payroll, inventory, maintenance expenses, etc. Factoring is not a good solution if you are looking to buy machinery or similar assets.

 Factoring financing is available to both startups and established companies.
 Business loans are not usually available to new companies.
 Companies must show assets and a three-year track record before they can qualify.